Rights groups, senators sound alarm over new Trump commission

 Breaking News Emails

-WASHINGTON — Hundreds of prominent human rights organizations, presidential candidates, Democratic senators and religious leaders are sounding the alarm over the Trump administration’s new Commission on Unalienable Rights.
+WASHINGTON — Prominent human rights organizations, presidential candidates, Democratic senators and religious leaders are sounding the alarm over the Trump administration’s new Commission on Unalienable Rights.

 Pompeo launched the commission earlier this month, saying it would “provide fresh thinking” about returning the government’s focus to promoting “natural law and natural rights.”
 Human rights groups fear that’s code for ending or limiting U.S. advocacy abroad for marginalized groups.